ativitbenz/Multimodel_and_RAG/README.md

 ## Virtual Environment Setup

-It's recommended to use a virtual environment to manage your dependencies.
+It is recommended to use a virtual environment to manage your dependencies.
 Follow these steps:

 1. **Create a virtual environment:**